lukejduncan/tfimgtools/README.md

 tfimgtools is a set of CLI tools for using and evaluating image classifier models built using TensorFlow.

+If you want to contribute, be sure to check out the (project wiki)[https://github.com/lukejduncan/tfimgtools/wiki]

 # Installation

 ## Versioning